-If you or a loved one suffered injury because of a defective helmet, speak with our Lakewood product liability lawyers.
+If you or a loved one suffered injury because of a defective helmet, speak with our Denver product liability lawyers.
 Even if a helmet is defective, it may be tough to hold the helmet maker responsible.
 This is because the injured person must prove that he or she was hurt at least in part because of the defect.

-Our product liability attorneys can help you recover the damages you need and deserve.
+Our Denver product liability attorneys can help you recover the damages you need and deserve.
 Damages in a Colorado personal injury claim get broken down into three categories: